SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - src(String) Populates the src attribute of the img tag
 - loading(String) Sets the loading attribute of the img tag

+## ~load_translations
+Loads translations for a given path and returns a map of the values
+Parameters:
+- path(string) The Design Manager file path to the _locales directory of the translations
+- language_code(string) The language code
+- language_code_fallback(string) The language code fallback if original is not present

 ## ~locale_name
 Returns a human-readable string representation of a language code (optionally translated to a target language)
 Parameters: